madeleineforbes/gwenbell.com/belongings.md

 Hardware
 --------

-Everything I own fits in this [Mission Workshop](http://missionworkshop.com/products/advanced_projects/vx-rucksack.php) bag.
-Nope, I don't rent a storage unit anywhere.
-Bonus.
-If you're in SF talk with Morgan.
-Tell him Gwen says hey and I actually did the RTW thing out of the bag he sold me.
+When I travel, everything I own fits in this [Mission Workshop](http://missionworkshop.com/products/advanced_projects/vx-rucksack.php) bag.

 [Outlier](http://outlier.cc/).
 US-based company making the best pants I've ever owned.
 Abe, the CEO, actually responded personally when I pitched him on a crazy idea from Singapore.
 In March 2013, I went to his offices to thank him in person upon arriving in Brooklyn.